LucieVorms/geicar/README.md

 __warning__
 You normally do not need to change firmware running in F103 and F476 boards.
 You main work is on the raspberry and jetson side.

+# Across the Univers project based on GeiCar
+This project was carry out by :
+* AVY Antoine
+* VORMS Lucie
+* SANCHEZ Manon
+* LE Duc-Anh
+* SAINT-LOUBERT Jean-Yves
+* GNANGUESSIM Diskouna John

+And this project was surpervised by:
+* LE BOTLAN Didier
+* LELEUX Philippe

+## Quick User Guide
+### Turn the car on autonomous mode and off autonomous mode
+* To turn on the autonomous mode :
+	* Turn on the car and launch the node on the Raspberry and the Jetson (see general/how_to_use.rd)
+	* Press start and A on the XBOX controller
+ 	* To stop the car during autonomous mode : press B on the XBOX controller
+ * To turn off the autonomous mode :
+ 	* Press Y on the XBOX controller

+### Use of this repository
+* Changes and additions from the GeiCar repository :
+    * raspberryPI3: Autonomous path following (for more 'in depth' documentation : see documentation in this directory)
+    * nucleoL476: Nothing
+    * nucleoF103: Nothing
+    * jetsonNano: AI and camera for measuring the width of the path and LIDAR for PRM path detection and obstacle avoidance (for more 'in depth' documentation : see documentation in this directory)
+    * simulation: Nothing